m-manar-d/mt_queue_mgr/README.md

 10. `docker exec -it  mt_queue_mgr python manage.py makemigrations`
 11. `docker exec -it  mt_queue_mgr python manage.py migrate`
 12. `http://ip-address`
+13. `Before you start adding Mikrotiks to limiter's list, for every router of the same group make sure that:` `- They have the same entries in: \queue\type\export` `- They have the same entries in: \queue\simple\export` `- Import the proper gx.placeholder-queues.rsc file`

 ### Notes: